azzynovais/Dockpanel/README.md

-## Fox Den
+## Dockpanel

-## An upcoming YAST-like tool to manage, view, and change things on your Linux (Ubuntu/apt-based, Fedora/dnf-based, Arch/pacman-based) or Macintosh (with brew, which is in progress for macOS as support) operating system, using GTK/Adw
+## An upcoming YAST-like/Cockpit-like tool to manage, view, and change things on your Linux (Ubuntu/apt-based, Fedora/dnf-based, Arch/pacman-based) or Macintosh (with brew, which is in progress for macOS as support) operating system, using GTK/Adw

 ## This thing is meant to be as a simple hobbyist thing, so be patient, thank you!
 ### This is not the final release!